hayamdk/nev2nef/readme.md

 # Install
 - Python3

 Windows: From Microsoft Store or download installer from https://www.python.org/downloads/.

-- PySide2
+- PySide2 or PySide2

-Execute folloing command: `pip install PySide2`
+Execute folloing command: `pip install PySide2` or `pip install PySide6`

 # Convert to lossless DNG
 High efficiency raw (ticoRAW) files are decodable by limited applications.
 So it is useful to convert regular lossless DNG files.